vintagedon/ai-ops-home-lab/README.md

 ## About the Project
 Welcome to the Proxmox Home Virtualization Lab project.

-This repository is a guide to creating your own home lab, built on Proxmox, and utilizing the latest technologies, applications, and methods.
+This repository is a guide to creating your own virtualization home lab, built on Proxmox, and utilizing the latest technologies, applications, and methods.
+The repository is modular, and can be used as a framework for anything from a simple home lab running a few services, up to a full development cluster including Docker and a Kubernetes cluster.

 The lab itself utilizes modern technologies such as [GitOps](https://about.gitlab.com/topics/gitops/), [Infrastructure as Code](https://www.redhat.com/en/topics/automation/what-is-infrastructure-as-code-iac), [DevOps](https://www.wikiwand.com/en/DevOps), [CI/CD pipelines](https://about.gitlab.com/topics/ci-cd/), and more.

-The project, if followed per the repository, is opinionated, but the project is built modularly, allowing you flexibility to adapt the lab to your needs.
+This framework

 ## Built With
 Infrastructure [![Next][fortinet]][fortinet-url] [![Next][cloudflare]][cloudflare-url]